voicevox-playground-tui

 - Zundamon at the speed of thought

-- Edit and play at the speed of thought with simple Vim-like operations
+- Edit and play at the speed of thought with simple Vim-like operations.

-- Line-oriented, simple specifications
+- Line-oriented, simple specifications.

-- Naming ideas
+- Naming Ideas

-- Cons: Like voicevox-playground, it doesn’t clearly describe what it does.
+voicevox-playground, it doesn’t clearly describe what it does.- It’s unclear how it differs from

 - Potentially misleading.

-- Pros: Clearly describes what it does.
+voicevox-text-editor- Pros: Clearly indicates what it does.

-- Con: It doesn’t convey that it’s line-oriented.
+- Cons: Doesn’t convey that it’s line-oriented.

 Goals

-- Claude.
-Demonstrate that a local native Rust Zundamon client can be easily realized with Claude chat (demonstrated).
+- Claude: Demonstrate that a local native Rust Zundamon client can be easily realized with Claude chat (demonstrated).

-- Standard I/O. Implementing standard I/O to make it usable as part of a toolchain.
+- Standard I/O: Implementing standard I/O to make it usable as part of a toolchain.

-- Singing (like the VOICEVOX editor).
+- Singing (like the VOICEVOX editor)

-- DAW (Digital Audio Workstation).
+- DAW

-- Plugins.
-Becoming a Vim plugin.
+- Plugins: Becoming a Vim plugin.